 - As is customary [italics added] in new luxury condominium offerings, the purchaser pays the sponsor’s transfers taxes and attorney’s fees.
 Translation: In the current economic climate, we hope it’s still customary…

 - No security or bond is posted to secure the sponsor’s obligations under the Offering Plan.
-Translation: If the sponsor runs into financial problems, it could become the purchasers’ problem as well.
+Translation: If the sponsor runs into financial problems, it could become the buyers' problem as well.

 - Sponsor has applied for a 421-a tax abatement, but no assurance is given that the abatement will be granted or whether the full abatement will be granted.
 Translation: Hopefully, taxes will be abated for a period of time, but if the abatement is not granted, sponsor is not liable.

 - No representation is made about who will own the commercial unit and that the commercial unit can be used for any lawful purpose.
-Translation: Think Whole Foods, but it could be Ricky Discount.
+Translation: Hope for Whole Foods, but it could be McDonald's.